JorgeGranda72/JorgeGranda72.github.io/index.md

-I'm also a student at CUNY Tect Prep where I'm learing in-demand technologies like Python 3, Jupyter Notebooks, Pandas, Numpy, Scikit-learn, and SQL as well as industry best practices for exploratory data analysis (EDA), feature engineering, data collection and processing, statistical modeling, data visualization, machine learning techniques.
+I'm also a student at CUNY Tect Prep where I'm learing in-demand technologies like Python 3, Jupyter Notebooks, Pandas, Numpy, Scikit-learn, and SQL as well as industry best practices for exploratory data analysis (EDA), feature engineering, data collection and processing, statistical modeling, data visualization and machine learning techniques.